AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

             res_rds_mysql(address="rm-uf6wjk5****.mysql.rds.aliyuncs.com",username="test_username",password="****",database="test_db",table="test_table",refresh_interval=300,fetch_exclude_data="'status':'exit'",fetch_exclude_data="'name':'aliyun'")
             ```

+        -   Example 5: Use the pgsql connector to connect to a Hologres database and pull data from the test\_table table.

+            ```
+            res_rds_mysql(address="hgpostcn-cn-****-cn-hangzhou.hologres.aliyuncs.com:80",username="test_username",password="****",database="aliyun",table="test_table",connector="pgsql")
+            ```

-        -   Example 5: Pull data by using the primary\_keys parameter.
+        -   Example 6: Pull data by using the primary\_keys parameter.

-            If you set the primary\_keys parameter, its value is extracted as a key and the data pulled from the database table is stored in the memory in the \{"10001":\{"userid":"10001","city\_name":"beijing","city\_number":"12345"\}\} format.
+            If you set the primary\_keys parameter, its value is extracted as a key.
+In addition, the data pulled from the database table is stored in memory by using the \{"10001":\{"userid":"10001","city\_name":"beijing","city\_number":"12345"\}\} format.
 This is applicable to scenarios where you want to pull a large amount of data in an efficient manner.
-If you do not set the primary\_keys parameter, the function traverses each row of data in the database table, pulls data that meets the matching conditions, and then stores the data in the memory in the format of \[\{"userid":"10001","city\_name":"beijing","city\_number":"12345"\}\].
-In this case, the data pull is slow and occupies only a small portion of memory.
+If you do not set the primary\_keys parameter, the function traverses each row of data in the database table.
+Then, the function pulls eligible data, and stores the data in memory by using the \[\{"userid":"10001","city\_name":"beijing","city\_number":"12345"\}\] format.
+In this case, data pulling is slow and occupies only a small portion of memory.
 This is applicable to scenarios where you want to pull only a small amount of data.

             -   Database table